-Last year, I attended a fascinating AMA event featuring a tech founder whose product has been a staple in our lives for years.
+Last year, I attended a fascinating AMA event featuring a tech founder whose product is a staple in our lives.
 I asked him what the next big movement in technology is going to be and he said:

 “The next big wave since the advent of the internet will be Artificial Intelligence.
 AI will change everything.
 It will be in all of our devices and it will affect every aspect of our lives”.